E-Team

 E-Team is a 2014 American documentary film co-directed and produced by Katy Chevigny and Ross Kauffman.
 The film premiered in the competition category of U.S. Documentary Competition program at the 2014 Sundance Film Festival on January 18, 2014.
 Rachel Beth Anderson and Ross Kauffman won the Cinematography Award: U.S. Documentary at the festival, as well as the Candescent Award.

 Synopsis

-The film narrates the story of four members of the Emergencies Team, investigating and reporting the human rights abuse across the globe.
+The film narrates the story of four members of the Human Rights Watch Emergencies Team, investigating and reporting the human rights abuse across the globe.

 Reception

 The film received positive response from critics.